swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-41-set-up-label-studio.md

 Congratulations!
 You have successfully set up Label Studio in your environment and imported new data.
 You are now ready to start labeling your data!

+!!! abstract "Take away"

+    - **Data labeling is an iterative process, not a one-time task**: Just as model training involves multiple rounds of adjustments, data collection and labeling requires continuous refinement as new data becomes available and model requirements evolve, making it essential to establish systematic labeling workflows from the start.
+    - **Label Studio provides structure to an otherwise chaotic process**:
+      Open-source labeling tools like Label Studio transform manual annotation from ad-hoc spreadsheets or file naming conventions into organized projects with proper task tracking, annotation history, and quality control mechanisms.
+    - **Configuration-as-code enables reproducibility**: Defining labeling interfaces through XML templates (rather than clicking through UI settings) ensures the labeling schema is documented, version-controlled, and can be easily replicated across projects or shared with team members.
+    - **Local-first development reduces barriers to experimentation**: Running Label Studio locally without requiring cloud accounts or enterprise licenses allows you to prototype labeling workflows quickly and iterate on the annotation schema before scaling to production.

 ## State of the labeling process

 - [ ] Labeling of supplemental data needs to be systematic and uniform